better-internet/radworks-docs/docs/understanding-radicle/glossary.md

 trees.
 At creation, the creator of the [project][pr] is the sole maintainer.

 ## main
-How Radicle Upstream refers to the default development branch of a project.
+How Radicle refers to the default development branch of a project.

 ## monorepo
 Radicle uses Git as a database.
 This means everything is stored in a single Git monorepo.
 Please see [here][hiw-mr] for more details.